tinamayswinkels/eon/_projects/liq-bikini.md

   <p>Liq Bikini is an eco-sustainable and locally made swimwear brand here in
   Bali.
 We shot this campaign down in Uluwatu at a small hidden beach and the stunning Mandala the Rocks villa.
-Our vision for the shoot was a vintage vibe with that could easily have been shot on the coast of Italy.&nbsp;</p>
+Our vision for the shoot was a vintage vibe with what could easily have been shot on the coast of Italy.&nbsp;</p>
 categories:
   - fashion
   - featured